knowit/kubernetes-workshop/docs/_docs/workshop/10-service-discovery.md

 ## Task: Create service in same namespace

-Fire up a pod running the `nginx` image and a service that exposes the pod.
+Fire up a pod running the `ubuntu-k8s-1.local:30603/nginx-curl` image and a service that exposes the pod.

 <details>
  <summary>Solution</summary>